 As well as not depleting the planet’s ever-dwindling fossil resources to make the material itself, the production of rPET may also consume considerably less energy than new PET.
 A study suggests that recycled PET bottles may reduce greenhouse gas emissions and fossil fuel consumption by 13 to 56 percent. rPET is a good way of making the best use of plastics which are already in circulation.
 But even rPET still has to go somewhere eventually: “best” case, landfill or the incinerator – worst case, the ocean.

 It’s clear that rPET at least represents a more sustainable alternative to standard PET.
 But – and this is kind of a big but! – a great deal of the information on rPET seems to be provided by the producers of the plastics themselves.
 Of course, any genuine attempt to deal with our overwhelming plastic problem on a commercial, profitable scale is worthy of attention.
 But we have to be wary of greenwashing, too.

 Relying on rPET won’t solve the many downsides to our use of plastics.
 It’s just as capable of leaching microplastics into our water as other materials.
 And we shouldn’t forget how limited our recycling capacities are in the first place.
 In the United States, less than one third of PET bottles made it to recycling plants in 2018.

 rPET is a viable, functional alternative to single-use plastic.
 To help the planet, always look out for recycled products, and find out how to recycle effectively at home.
 (You’ll find lots of helpful advice on the EPA website.)
 The bottom line is that reusability, repairability, and biodegradability should be our watchwords as consumers.
-And, as always: using less is more.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+And, as always: using less is more.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.